 The shock of the diagnosis

-Finding out that you have MS can be a frightening event but surprisingly, 43% said they were expecting it while 5% of patients can’t remember how they felt at all.
+Finding out that you have MS can be a frightening event, but surprisingly, 25% of members were expecting the diagnosis, while 5% of patients couldn't remember how they felt at all.

 The role of doctors and healthcare professionals